Dates

 staff member first.

-- If you wish to spin with fire, you must wear non-synthetic, natural
+- If you wish to spin with fire, you must wear clothing that is safe to do so.

-- If you are using lit fire equipment you must ensure all safety measures
+- Before using lit fire equipment, you must ensure all safety measures

 - No person will be allowed to participate in fire activities if they

-appear to be under the influence of alcohol and are acting in a manner
+appear to be under the influence of alcohol and/or are acting in a manner

 which is dangerous to themselves or others.

-- All areas are designated smoke free zone (this is a rule set by the
+- All areas are designated as a cigarette smoke free zone (this is a rule set by the

 - Drugs are banned from the camp site and anyone found to be in possession